 After the table is created, open the configuration page, go to the “Display” tab, find the “Responsiveness” switch, and enable it.

 Then click the “Apply” button.

 For each column, define whether it will be hidden on mobiles and tablets.Collapsing on different device types is configured individually for each column.

-In column properties for each column you will get two checkboxes:
+In the column properties for each column you will see two switches:

 Do not forget to leave at least one column visible both for mobiles and tablets!

-When you configure which columns will be visible and which will be hidden on different types of devices you can save the table, publish the shortcode in some post or page, and open the page in your site front-end.
-Then you can resize your browser’s window to see the responsive mode in action:
+When you configure which columns will be visible, and which will be hidden on different types of devices, you can save the table, publish the shortcode on a post or page, and open the page in your site front-end.
+Then, you can resize your browser’s window to see the responsive mode in action: